andrea-nonali/emotional-maps/README.md

 ﻿# Laboratorio_A
-This project was my firts one at the University.
+This was my firts project at the University.
 It is called Emotional Maps.

-For further information in this repository you can find two Manuals: Manuale Utente (for Users), Manuale Tecnico (for experts), but they are written in Italian.
+For deeper information in this repository you can find two Manuals: Manuale Utente (for Users), Manuale Tecnico (for experts), but they are written in Italian.
-This project has JavaDoc comments.
+Furthermore the code has JavaDoc comments.

 DESCRIPTION

     • GOAL

-The goal of this project is to parse data, that represent an event on three Milan place, from a file and store it in a data structure.
+The goal is to parse data, that represent an event on three Milan place, from a file and store it in a data structure.
 Once we have stored data we create, under your request, an Emotional Map: a percentage representation of the events that we have stored from a lower bound date and an upper bound date.

     • DATA STRUCTURE